Elouen-ginat/wikipediamatrix-bench/README.md

 We found the three first parts of the core at the top right.
 But the conversion is done mostly in the `WikipediaHTMLConvertorPlus` class.

 The first idea is to reproduce the HTLM tree structure in java.
 This is done by the `Balise` class that store other balise as children or parent.
 For each type of HTML balise exists a `Balise` class that mimics the corresponding HTML behaviors.
 To make the correspondence between the HTML tag and the `Balise` class, the `Controller` uses a predefined `HashMap`.
 To create and then explore this tree a visitor pattern is used.
 To convert from HTML to CSV we first create the tree by using the `CreateVisitor`.
-Then we calculate the grid of children balise (except table ones) with the `GridVisitor`.
+Then we calculate the grid of each balise (except table ones) with the `GridVisitor`.
 After that, we calculate only tables grids thanks to the `TableVisitor`.
 Finally, the first table in the tree is expanded (if there is nested tables) to make the final grids of balise.
 Finally, the grid of balise is transformed to a grid of strings that is returned.

 ## Testing